samthemanwise/Stat386Project/README.md

 **Installation:**

-To install the package and project, you can use the following command:
+To install the package and project, you can use the following commands:

 git clone https://github.com/samthemanwise/stat386_nba_package.git